 “50 percent-80 percent of the females had developed large tumors compared to 30 percent in the control group.”
 As for males, “Liver congestions and necrosis were 2.5 to 5.5 times higher than in the control group … [and] there were also 1. –2.3 times more instances of ‘marked and severe’ kidney disease.”
 Overall, among the rats receiving GMO and/or Roundup, “Up to 50 percent of males and 70 percent of females died prematurely, before deaths could be put down to normal aging, compared with only 30 percent and 20 percent in the control group.”
 Source

 Just in case you doubt this study, the scientists who performed it were publicly smeared and attacked by the biotech industry, but recently won a defamation lawsuit and were vindicated.

-IT’S AN EXTREMELY OVER-PROCESSED OIL MADE USING NEUROTOXINS, HIGH HEAT, HIGH PRESSURE, BLEACH AND DEODORIZERS.
+IT’S AN EXTREMELY OVER-PROCESSED OIL.
+THEY MAKE IT USING NEUROTOXINS, HIGH HEAT, HIGH PRESSURE, BLEACH, AND DEODORIZERS.
 YUM.

 This video is ridiculous in so many ways.
 It starts out by saying that canola oil is the healthiest oil because it contains the lowest amount of saturated fat and has omega-3s, which is wildly untrue.
-Then goes on to show how it’s processed – which is absolutely disgusting.
+They go on to show how the disgusting process.
 I will never be able to understand how anyone thinks that a product (not a food) undergoes this amount of processing and is healthy.

 To summarize the video:

 In what world is this healthy?
 Am I taking crazy pills?
-How could this possibly be considered healthier than grass-fed butter?
 Trust cows over chemists, ya’ll.